 Second, the underdeveloped physical address system presents another layer of challenge on top of insufficient transport networks.
 Without formal and well-labeled locations, the benefit of route optimization enabled by tech platforms cannot reach its full potential.
 Good news is that startups such as OkHi and MPost are developing alternative address systems to pin down the location with mobile technologies, and hopefully these recent developments can go hand-in-hand with logistics innovations.

-Furthermore, what is being transported and then traded within the country and across Africa might be different from more industrialized economies.
-Most ‘Uber for Trucks’platforms are commission based, and low value of cargo (e.g. in the case of commodities and agri-products) means a thinner margin it can hit compared to higher value industrial products.
+Furthermore, from a profitability point of view, what is being transported and then traded within the country and across Africa might be different from many industrialized economies.
+Most ‘Uber for Trucks’ platforms are commission based, and low value of cargo (e.g. in the case of commodities and agri-products) means a thinner margin it can hit compared to higher value industrial products.

 Last but not least, vehicle financing is a much more pressing need in African markets, as opposed to an ‘add-on’ feature as seen in the case of Manbang.‘Uber for Trucks’ works in a two-sided market, which is very much conditioned by both truck supply and transport demand.
 Although in countries like Nigeria, individual truck owners are the majority group in the total supply pool, it does not mean the current level of supply is good enough to address the growing cargo needs.
 To increase the supply of truckers, making sure that drivers have the ability to pay for truck purchase becomes critical.
 However, due to the fact that most trucks are imported from other parts of the world, price of trucks is still very high given the income level for an average driver.
 Vehicle financing therefore becomes highly relevant and needed for such platform to scale up.